Ageing and Sleeping

 My Brain Training Lab Work

 While in Miami, I regularly attended a successful brain training clinic for insomnia treatment.
 Over two months, I underwent interviews with the doctor, who then applied numerous wires to my head.
-The machine he operated generated various noises while recording my brain waves.
+The machine made various noises while recording my brain waves.

 Not-sleeping